Abolhassan Banisadr: Impeachment

-Flight and exile
+Flight and second exile

-On 29 July 1981, Banisadr and Rajavi were smuggled aboard an Iranian Air Force Boeing 707 piloted by Colonel Behzad Moezzi.
-It followed a routine flight plan before deviating out of Iranian groundspace to Turkish airspace and eventually landing in Paris.
-As a disguise, Banisadr shaved his eyebrows and mustache and dressed in a skirt.
+On 29 July 1981, Banisadr and Rajavi were smuggled aboard an Iranian Air Force Boeing 707 piloted by sympathetic Army Colonel Behzad Moezi.
+The path was a routine flight plan, deviating from Iranian groundspace to Turkish airspace and eventually landing in Paris.
+A news service report from Tehran noted that government spokesman Behzad Nabavi told state radio that Banisadr attempted to disguise himself as a woman by wearing a skirt and shaving his eyebrows and mustache.

-Banisadr and Rajavi found political asylum in Paris, conditional on abstaining from anti-Khomeini activities in France.
-This restriction was effectively ignored after France evacuated its embassy in Tehran.
-Banisadr, Rajavi, and the Kurdish Democratic Party established the National Council of Resistance of Iran in Paris in October 1981.
-By 1984, however, Banisadr had fallen out with Rajavi, accusing him of ideologies favoring dictatorship and violence.
-Furthermore, Banisadr opposed the armed opposition as initiated and sustained by Rajavi and instead sought support for Iran during the war with Iraq.
+Banisadr and Rajavi found political asylum in France, conditional on abstaining from anti-Khomeini activities inside the country, a restriction effectively ignored by the two after the French embassy evacuated from Tehran.
+Banisadr, Rajavi, and the Democratic Party of Iranian Kurdistan established the National Council of Resistance of Iran in Paris in October 1981.
+By 1984, however, Banisadr had withdrawn from the coalition after a disagreement with Rajavi.

 My Turn to Speak

 In 1991, Banisadr released an English translation of his 1989 text My Turn to Speak: Iran, the Revolution and Secret Deals with the U.S. In the book, Banisadr alleged covert dealings between the Ronald Reagan presidential campaign and leaders in Tehran to prolong the Iran hostage crisis before the 1980 United States presidential election.
 He also claimed that Henry Kissinger plotted to set up a Palestinian state in the Iranian province of Khuzestan and that Zbigniew Brzezinski conspired with Saddam Hussein to plot Iraq's 1980 invasion of Iran.

-Lloyd Grove of The Washington Post wrote: "The book is not what normally passes for a bestseller.
-Cobbled together from a series of interviews conducted by French journalist Jean-Charles Deniau, it is never merely direct when it can be enigmatic, never just simple when it can be labyrinthine."
-In a review for Foreign Affairs, William B. Quandt described the book as "a rambling, self-serving series of reminiscences" and "long on sensational allegations and devoid of documentation that might lend credence to Bani-Sadr's claims."
-Kirkus Reviews called it "an interesting—though frequently incredible and consistently self-serving-memoir" and said "frequent sensational accusations render his tale an eccentric, implausible commentary on the tragic folly of the Iranian Revolution."
+Lloyd Grove of The Washington Post described the book as atypical for a bestseller, noting that it was assembled from interviews by French journalist Jean-Charles Deniau and characterized it as often enigmatic and complex rather than straightforward.
+In a review for Foreign Affairs, William B. Quandt characterized the book as a rambling and self-serving collection of reminiscences, stating that it contains numerous sensational allegations but lacks supporting documentation.
+Kirkus Reviews called it "an interesting—though frequently incredible and consistently self-serving-memoir," adding that "frequent sensational accusations render [Banisadr's] tale an eccentric, implausible commentary on the tragic folly of the Iranian Revolution."